SoftwareONE-SAP/meteor-crud/README.md

 })
 ```

 The library determines what type of request handler you're registering by inspecting the number of arguments which it takes, so only specify a fourth argument when you are creating an error handler.
-To trigger an error handler, you either `throw` inside your handler, or you call `next` with the error message as it's only argument.
+To trigger an error handler, you either `throw` inside your handler, or you call `next` with the error message as its only argument.

 The `this` Object inside request handlers is defined by the interface in use.
 For request handlers run by the Method and Publication interfaces, the `this` object is the same as it would be inside a Meteor method or publication.
 For the HTTP Interface, the `this` object is what you would normally find in the `req` Object in a [Connect](https://www.npmjs.com/package/connect) request handler.